 The CSU Counseling Center is located on the edge of campus in the Union Building at 1836 Euclid Avenue on the 2nd floor.
 We moved to this location after it was renovated to our specifications.
 The facility includes twelve offices, a group room, a reception area, a waiting room, a file room and a kitchenette.

 The Counseling Center Clientele Clients are primarily CSU students.
 Counseling and psychiatric services are offered exclusively to students, while assessment, referral, and consultation services are provided to CSU faculty and staff as well.
 Faculty and staff are also welcome to participate in some workshop and group offerings.
-The student clients range in age from 17 to 70 with an average age of 26.
+The student clients range in age from 16 to 61 with a modal age of 21.
 They come to the Counseling Center with a wide range of issues, but the majority of clients present with personal concerns related to feelings of depression; anxiety and stress; relationship and family concerns; and identity and existential concerns.
 Students also present, to a lesser extent, with concerns about sexual and physical abuse and harassment; eating and weight concerns; substance abuse concerns; and academic or vocational concerns.
 More than one quarter of the student clients identify themselves as belonging to an ethnic minority group

 The Counseling Center Services are free and confidential.
 The most frequently requested services are individual and couple counseling.
 Career and academic counseling comprise 16% of the counseling services offered.
 In addition, the Center offers consultation, outreach, and group services.
-Some recent group offerings were the LGBT Conversation Hour, Self-Esteem Development groups, Body Image Change groups, and the Anxiety Management group.
+Some recent group offerings were the LGBTQIA Student Support Hour, the Connections group, and the Meditation group.
 Recent workshop series include Stress Management, Assertiveness, Study Skills, and African-American Relationships.
 Frequently requested outreach presentations are on Time Management, Test Anxiety, Stress Management, Anger Management, Self-Esteem, and Eating Disorders/Healthy Weight Management.
 Once a year, the Center provides campus-wide screenings for depression and anxiety.

 CLEVELAND STATE UNIVERSITY: Our mission is to encourage excellence, diversity, and engaged learning by providing a contemporary and accessible education in the arts, sciences, humanities and professions, and by conducting research, scholarship, and creative activity across these branches of knowledge.
 We endeavor to serve and engage the public and prepare our students to lead productive, responsible and satisfying lives in the region and global society.